 Often people don’t attempt to communicate when they do not feel that they have a voice.
 Are we giving them a voice?
 We often mind-read.
 Are our assumptions robbing them of their voice?

-Communication is key in the workplace and in functional living.
-Everything from ordering food to clarifying tasks requires effective communication.
+Communication is key at the workplace and in functional living.
+Everything from ordering food to clarifying tasks require effective communication.

 We have also discovered the importance of teaching our students how to communicate their response appropriately.
 So often our students expect a slight shake of the head or walking away to mean ‘No’ but when they work out in public, people struggle to understand them, and feel that they come across as being rude.
 While social anxiety can cause these responses, we have seen students learn to respond with at least a clear “Yes” or “No” when taught and expected to do so.

 Do we encourage their communication?
 Are we responding to it appropriately?
 Are we setting up the situation so that their communication to us fulfills its purpose?
 Are we expecting our child to communicate their responses appropriately?

 Don't underestimate the importance of mentally preparing a child/person for what to expect.
 We have found that mental preparation is key for so many of our students to keep it together during stressful situations - new places, new tasks, new people.